Alexandra Chong

 Alexandra Chong is a Jamaican entrepreneur.
 She is the founder and CEO of Jacana, a global cannabis company.
 Jacana cultivates, develops and distributes medical cannabis internationally and in a historic move, it was the first company to export Jamaican medical cannabis flower internationally.

 She was previously the founder and CEO of Lulu, a mobile app for dating intelligence.
 Business Insider and AdWeek have recognized her as one of the top entrepreneurs in New York.
 She launched Luluvise in 2011 and Lulu was released in the US by 2013.
-It was nominated as TechCrunchs 2013 "Fastest Rising Startup".
+It was nominated as TechCrunch's 2013 "Fastest Rising Startup".
 Lulu was acquired in 2016 by Badoo.

 Chong was born in Jamaica to a Canadian mother and Chinese-Jamaican father, who won the lottery and started a successful tourism company with the money.
 She grew up in Ocho Rios.
 In the 1990s, she played tennis in the women-only Federation Cup.
 She attended Florida International University on a sports scholarship, and Florida was one of the main sites for Lulu's launch in the US.
 She is a former member of the Jamaica Fed Cup tennis team and has a law degree from the London School of Economics.

 After graduation, she worked in the legal department of a music licensing start-up.
 Before founding Lulu, Chong had a position in Upstream, a London-based mobile marketing firm.